-CAUTION: If battery failure is suspected or if the battery shows any sign of discoloration / physical damage, contact an authorized repair center to have the units returned for investigation and repair.
+CAUTION: If battery failure is suspected or if the battery shows any sign of discoloration / physical damage return the entire unit to an authorized repair center for investigation and repair.
 Local, national or IATA transport regulations may restrict the shipment of faulty batteries.
 Check with your courier for restrictions and best practice guidelines.

-Radiodetection representative will be able to direct you to our authorized repair centers.
+Your local Radiodetection representative will be able to direct you to our authorized repair centers.